+In addition to the periodic regular audits, compliance with QS requirements is checked by means of random sample audits.
 Random sample audits shall be unannounced.
 In order to ensure the presence of a person being able and authorised to provide necessary information, notice may be given no longer than 24 (1 working day) hours before the scheduled audit date.
 Random sample audits are restricted to several selected requirements, which are the focus of the audit.
 Unless they contain K.O. evaluations, random sample audits do not have an effect on the frequency of regular audits or the QS status.
-If K.O. evaluations occur, a complete regular audit has to be conducted within a time period of six weeks.